NandaniRajput876/parking-system/README.md

-🚗 Parking Management System
+🚗 Parking Management System:

 A backend application built using Spring Boot, Spring Data JPA, and MySQL to manage parking-related operations through REST APIs.

 The system provides a structured backend for managing parking slots, vehicles, parking entries, and parking records.

-📌 Project Overview
+📌 Project Overview:

 The Parking Management System is a Spring Boot REST API application designed to simplify parking management.
 The application uses:

-Spring Boot for backend development
+- Spring Boot for backend development

-Spring Web MVC for REST APIs
+- Spring Web MVC for REST APIs

-Spring Data JPA for database operations
+- Spring Data JPA for database operations

-Hibernate/JPA for ORM
+- Hibernate/JPA for ORM

-MySQL for persistent data storage
+- MySQL for persistent data storage

-Maven for dependency management and build
+- Maven for dependency management and build

-Java 21 as the programming language
+- Java 21 as the programming language
-The current project configuration is based on Spring Boot 4.1.0, Java 21, Spring Data JPA, Spring Web MVC, and MySQL.

-🏗️ Architecture
+🏗️ Architecture:

 The application follows a layered Spring Boot architecture:

                Client